 Does CyberGhost unblock Netflix and other streaming services?

 One advantage of being a large VPN company is having the resources to overcome the VPN blocks put into place by many streaming services.
 CyberGhost's "Ghost streaming" feature successfully unblocks a long list of such services, so you can use this VPN for Netflix, to access the American version of the service.
 Cyberghost also enables users to watch BBC iPlayer outside the UK as well as other services.
 It's important to note that CyberGhost does not unblock other regional Netflix libraries.
+CyberGhost will also enable you to unblock Youtube videos that are restricted in your country.

 Speed and Performance